calmm-js/partial.lenses/IMPLEMENTATION.md

 // [3, 1, 4]
 ```

-Ans we can define an operation to sum all the elements targeted by a traversal:
+And we can define an operation to sum all the elements targeted by a traversal:

 ```js
 const sum = foldWith({empty: () => 0, concat: (x, y) => x + y})(x => x)